Justin Hancock

-Career
+Playing career

 Amateur career

-Before playing professionally, Hancock attended Defiance High School in Defiance, Ohio.
+Before playing professionally, Hancock attended Tinora High School in Defiance, Ohio.
 He then attended Lincoln Trail College, where he was named All-Great Rivers Athletic Conference in 2011.
 His fastball has been clocked at 100 mph.

 San Diego Padres

-The San Diego Padres selected Hancock in the ninth round of the 2011 Major League Baseball draft, and he signed for a bonus of $100,000.
-After going 0–3 with a 7.09 earned run average (ERA) to begin his career, Hancock posted a 3.30 ERA in 28 games (16 starts) between the Eugene Emeralds and Fort Wayne TinCaps in 2012.
+The San Diego Padres drafted Hancock in the ninth round, with the 293rd overall selection, of the 2011 Major League Baseball draft, and he signed for a bonus of $100,000.
+After going 0–3 with a 7.09 earned run average (ERA) in 11 games during his first pro campaign, Hancock posted a 3.30 ERA with 89 strikeouts in 28 games (16 starts) between the Low-A Eugene Emeralds and Single-A Fort Wayne TinCaps in 2012.

-In 2013, he was 8–8 with a 3.38 mark in 26 starts between Fort Wayne and the Lake Elsinore Storm.
-While with Fort Wayne, he went 5–1 with a 1.73.

-In 2014, he went 3–2 with a 3.92 ERA in 15 games (14 starts) for the AZL Padres and San Antonio Missions.
+In 2013, Hancock was 8–8 with a 3.38 ERA and 83 strikeouts in 26 starts split between Fort Wayne and the High-A Lake Elsinore Storm.
+While with Fort Wayne, he went 5–1 with a 1.73 and 44 strikeouts.
+In 2014, Hancock went 3–2 with a 3.92 ERA and 41 strikeouts in 15 games (14 starts) for the rookie-level Arizona League Padres and Double-A San Antonio Missions.
 He was sent to pitch in the Arizona Fall League following the 2014 campaign.

 Chicago Cubs

-In 2017, the Padres traded Hancock to the Chicago Cubs for Matt Szczur.
+On May 8, 2017, the Padres traded Hancock to the Chicago Cubs in exchange for Matt Szczur.
+He spent the remainder of the year with the Double-A Tennessee Smokies and Triple-A Iowa Cubs.

-The Cubs promoted him to the major leagues and he made his debut on May 9, 2018.
-He was non-tendered and became a free agent on November 30, 2018.
+On May 9, 2018, Hancock was selected to the 40-man roster and promoted to the major leagues for the first time.
+In 10 appearances for the Cubs, he recorded a 1.46 ERA with 11 strikeouts across 12 1/3 innings pitched.
+On November 30, Hancock was non-tendered by the Cubs and became a free agent.

 Hokkaido Nippon-Ham Fighters

 On December 5, 2018, Hancock signed a one-year contract with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB) for an estimated ¥70 million.

-On October 11, 2019, Fighters announced that team had not signed with Hancock for next season.
-On October 18, 2019, he become free agent.
+In 8 appearances for the Fighters, he struggled to a 9.00 ERA with 8 strikeouts and 2 saves across 7 innings pitched.
+On October 11, 2019, Fighters announced that team had not re-signed Hancock for the following season.
+He became a free agent on October 18.